A Mero Hajur 4

-A Mero Hajur 4 (ए मेरो हजुर ४) is a 2022 Nepali film directed by Jharana Thapa under the banner of Suhana Entertainment and Sunil Kumar Thapa Production.
+A Mero Hajur 4 (ए मेरो हजुर ४) is a 2022 Nepali film directed by Jharana Thapa under the banner of Suhana Entertainment and Sunil Thapa Production.
 The film was released on April 14, 2022 in Nepal alongside Indian film K.G.F: Chapter 2.
 The film was made with an estimated budget of around 1.5 million.
 The movie met with mixed to negative reviews from critics but positive response from audience.
 The film was a commercial success at the box office collecting more than 7 million Nepali rupees.Filmmakers expressed grievances towards distributors for lowering the film's showtimes in order to provide more screens for K.G.F: Chapter 2.

 Plot

 Prem (Anmol K.C) finds a dog outside and adopts it not knowing it belongs to a girl named Aarya (Suhana Thapa).
 Prem and Aarya fight over the dog and eventually fall in love with each other.
 Aarya's father object to the relationship.
 Prem's father tries to convince Aarya's parents but Aarya's father push him away causing Prem to slap him in anger.
 Aarya slaps Prem for slapping her father and break their relationship.
 After breakup, Aarya goes to Dhaka complete her post graduation.
 Prem tries to stop her but she doesn't listen to him and leaves.
 Aarya's departure leaves Prem into depression and eventually gets admitted into a mental hospital.
 After finding about Prem, Aarya returns to him and helps him recover.
 After recovering, Prem convinces Aarya's father for their marriage.
 Aarya goes to Dhaka to complete her studies and returns on the day of their marriage.
 Aarya gets into plane crash and dies.
 The film ends with Prem dying after seeing Aarya's dead body and his body lies near Aarya's dead body.